Peter S. Kussin, MD

 Professor of Medicine

-Dr. Kussin has been working with the Hubert-Yeargan Center since 2013 to bring better pulmonary/critical and palliative care education for trainees and subspecialty care to patients at Moi Teaching and Referral Hospital in Eldoret, Kenya.
-Doubling up on shifts while in Durham allowed him to spend 4 months each year at this public facility where it is not uncommon to see two to three patients in a bed and the most basic of equipment, such as a portable x-ray machine, rarely functioning.
-The majority of his effort is devoted to clinical care of patients with advanced lung disease.
+Dr. Peter Kussin is a Professor of Medicine at Duke University.
+He has worked with the Hubert-Yeargan Center since 2013 to bring better pulmonary, critical, and palliative care education to Duke and international trainees, as well as subspecialty care to patients at Moi Teaching and Referral Hospital (MTRH) in Eldoret, Kenya.
+Doubling up on shifts while in Durham allowed him to spend 4 months each year at MTRH, where it is not uncommon to see two to three patients in a bed and the most basic of equipment, such as a portable x-ray machine, rarely functioning.
+The majority of his effort there is devoted to clinical care of patients with advanced lung disease.